Note: In TurboTax, any reference to split income doesn't apply to pension income splitting.

 - Under Are you preparing this return for someone who passed away? select Yes, then select Continue.
 You're now completing your spouse/partner’s final return.

-- On the Personal information screen, fill out your spouse/partner’s details, including the date of their passing.
+- At Personal information, fill out your spouse/partner’s details, including the date of their passing.

-- On the Information for your [spouse/partner] screen, fill out your details.
+- At Information for your [spouse/partner], fill out your details.
 You'll be asked for some info from your income tax return.
 Then select Continue.

 - Under Details of changes in marital status in 2024, enter the date of death.